 For more information, see our fact sheet on Credit Hours Under a Flexible Work Schedule.

 L. Telework

-Telework is a work flexibility arrangement that can be used to help employees better manage their work, family, and personal responsibilities.
 Under an agency's telework policy, an employee may be permitted to work at an approved worksite other than the location from which the employee would otherwise work for predefined day(s) in an employee's workweek.